Adopted on September 15, 2022

 Section 5.
 Special Meetings

 Special meetings of the Board of Directors may be called by or at the request of the President or any two directors.
-The person authorized to call special meetings of the Board may fix any place, either within or without the District of Columbia, as the place for holding any special meeting of the Board.
+The person authorized to call special meetings of the Board may fix any physical or virtual place, either within or without the District of Columbia, as the place for holding any special meeting of the Board.

 Section 6.
 Notice